 At some point in time, pretty much everyone has felt more rushed and stressed than they would like.

-Most of us live busy lives.
+After all, most of us live incredibly busy lives.

 The busier you are, the more important it is to prioritize and simplify!